debrief/pepys-import/docs/getting_started.rst

 10. Clean up
 ------------

-Delete the :code:`track_files` folder inside :code:`tests\sample_data` and replace with the copy you created earlier: this will undo the moving of the input file that took place during the test.
-Delete the :code:`archive` folder in the root of the Pepys install folder.
+Delete the :code:`track_files_test` and :code:`archive` folders in the root of the Pepys install folder.